An Innovative Next Activity Prediction Using Process Entropy and Dynamic Attribute-Wise-Transformer in Predictive Business Process Monitoring: Related Work

 \section{Related Work}

-Over the past decade, predicting the next activity in business process management (BPM) has attracted attention for improving organizational efficiency and supporting better decision-making.
-Numerous studies have focused on predicting the next activity in ongoing cases.
-Early approaches primarily relied on traditional machine learning techniques Models like Decision Trees and Random Forests were first applied because of their explanatory simplicity~\citep{breiman2001random, song2015decision}.
-However, with increasing complexity in event logs, deep learning techniques were increasingly researched to better respond to complexities inherent in temporal and sequential information.
+Over the past decade, predicting the next activity in BPM has attracted attention for improving organizational efficiency and supporting better decision-making.
+Numerous studies have focused on predicting the next activity in ongoing cases~\citep{sun2024next, impedovo2023next, weinzierl2020prescriptive, alaghbari2022activities, ceci2014completion}.
+Early approaches relied on traditional machine learning techniques.
+Models like Decision Trees were applied first due to their simplicity and interpretability~\citep{breiman2001random, song2015decision}.
+Decision trees have been widely adopted in predictive process monitoring scenarios, being used for tasks such as predicting Service Level Agreement (SLA) violations, Linear Temporal Logic (LTL) constraint violations, and process risks~\citep{conforti2015recommendation, di2018predictive, leitner2013data, tama2019empirical}.
+They have often been combined with other techniques like clustering~\citep{di2018predictive} or neural networks~\citep{leitner2013data} to improve accuracy.
+Similarly, Support Vector Machines (SVM) have also been popular for predicting process performance, risk, and unnecessary checks~\citep{kang2012periodic, verenich2016minimizing}, while evolutionary computing methods~\citep{marquez2017run} have shown potential for outperforming other ML algorithms in certain runtime prediction tasks.